-There really is nothing better than to walk (or hike) through the Park, taking in the beautiful surroundings and admiring the lakes, waterfalls, nature and wildlife.
+For exploring the Plitvice Lakes National Park best, there really is nothing better than to walk (or hike) through the Park.
+You’ll be able to take in the beautiful surroundings and admire the lakes, waterfalls, nature and wildlife.
 Whether you start at Entrance 1 (the lower lakes) or Entrance 2 (upper lakes), there’s much to explore.

 The Park prints out/displays maps for a number of different sightseeing walks, of varying lengths, that can be undertaken starting from either entrance – who’s tough enough for the 8 hour sightseeing walk?!
 Take a look at one of the ‘visiting programmes‘ if you want to be guided through the park.

 In answer to a question we sometimes receive – no swimming (or any other kind of water activity) is allowed anywhere in the Park.
 Plitvice’s wonderfully clear waters need to be kept that way!

 Exploring the Plitvice Lakes National Park – Entrance 1

 There’s of course stunning scenery almost everywhere you turn in the Park – but for amongst the best photo opportunities (looking down on the lakes and waterfalls from up high – as seen below) it’s entrance 1 that you want to head to.

 From the entrance, head down the winding gravel path to reach the wooden walkways to cross the lakes From this viewpoint, it looks like the lakes stretch out for miles!
 You’ll soon see a sign indicating Veliki Slap (Large Waterfall) that points to your right – as you walk down more wooden walkways, there’s also plenty more impressive waterfall sights on the way down.
 There’s a small area in which to stand ‘underneath’ Veliki Slap for more photo taking!